 Google My Business is a free service where you can delineate the area you want to serve based on zip codes, cities, or a defined area around your physical location.
 You can also let your customers know the hours you are available, your contact number, and the category of your business here.

-Customers can leave reviews and comments and will be managed and answered within your Google My Business account.
+Customers can leave online reviews and comments and will be managed and answered within your Google My Business account.

 Be sure all your business information is accurate, otherwise, your business may not appear as often in Google search queries.
 Another benefit of having a free Google My Business account is that it makes it easier to locate you on Google Maps, and we all know how helpful that is.